 Managed users often share your email domain, such as “@box.com.”
-Below, you’ll see some of the settings you can apply to these users:
+With managed users, you can:

 Specify their storage allocation